5 NFL Rookie Quarterbacks That Almost Won the Super Bowl

 The plan was for Roethlisberger to sit behind veteran Tommy Maddox.
 However, that all changed when Maddox suffered an elbow injury in Week 2.
 Roethlisberger came in relief, passing for 176 yards and two touchdowns in a loss to the Baltimore Ravens.

+As it turns out, that was the only regular-season game the Steelers lost that year.
 Roethlisberger started the next 13 games, leading the Steelers on a 13-game win streak.

 Joe Flacco – Baltimore Ravens (2008)

 In 2008, the Baltimore Ravens were looking for a fresh start.
-They fired head coach Brian Billick, replacing him with John Harbaugh.
+They fired head coach Brian Billick, and replaced him with John Harbaugh.
+They also selected QB Joe Flacco with the 18th overall pick.

-The Ravens came into the game as (+3.0) underdogs, but Flacco wasn’t going to let that stop him.
-He led the Ravens on multiple scoring drives, including the game-winning field goal with 43 seconds remaining.
+The Ravens came into that game as +200 underdogs.
+Flacco led them to multiple scoring drives, including the game-winning field goal with 43 seconds remaining.
+And with that victory Flacco became the first rookie quarterback to win multiple playoff games.

 Mark Sanchez – New York Jets (2009)

 Like the 2008 Baltimore Ravens, the 2009 New York Jets came into the season with a new head coach and quarterback.
+They hired Rex Ryan and drafted Sanchez with the fifth overall pick.

 • 48.7 completion percentage